Coremail Shares Insights on Strengthening Enterprise Email Security Amid Evolving Threats

 News provided byCoremail

-Email, as the backbone of business communication and information exchange, has consequently become a prime entry point for such attacks.
-A single misjudgment in an email interaction can set off a chain reaction of risks, ranging from data breaches to costly business fraud.

-Against this backdrop, companies need to adopt a more systematic approach to email security and protection to mitigate the combined risks of account abuse and phishing attacks.
-Coremail, a company with over 27 years of experience in email security, recently shared its insights on emerging trends in enterprise email security, noting that as cyberattack techniques continue to evolve, enterprise email protection is gradually moving away from traditional reactive defenses toward a more intelligent and structured security defense architecture.
+BANGKOK, March 11, 2026 /PRNewswire/ -- Social engineering attacks have become increasingly sophisticated, creating growing risks for enterprises.
+As email remains a primary entry point for these breaches, Coremail, with over 27 years of experience in email security, shared its insights on emerging trends.
+The company notes that organizations are shifting from reactive defenses toward more intelligent and structured security architectures.

-Tim Lin, CTO of Coremail, said that the continued advancement of generative AI and social engineering tactics is reshaping the risk landscape for enterprise email security.
-"To strengthen overall cyber resilience, organizations need a multi-layered defense framework that integrates AI-driven analysis with robust governance and management practices."
+Tim Lin, CTO of Coremail, said the evolution of generative AI and social engineering attacks is reshaping enterprise email security risks.
+Organizations therefore need a multi-layered defense framework that combines AI capabilities with governance to strengthen overall resilience.

 Establishing the First Line of Defense with an LLM-Powered Email Security Gateway

-By adopting a full lifecycle email security and email data protection framework covering prevention, detection and response, the gateway creates a closed-loop process for email filtering and threat monitoring.
-Test results show that it can block up to 99.8% of spam emails, while keeping the false positive rate below 0.02%.
-This allows organizations to strengthen email security without disrupting normal business operations.
+Built on a full-lifecycle security framework, the SEG enables continuous filtering and monitoring.
+Test results show it can block up to 99.8% of spam with a false positive rate below 0.02%, strengthening security without disrupting normal business operations.

-In many company email security incidents, human error remains the key trigger.
-Attackers frequently exploit trust relationships by posing as senior executives or business partners to mislead employees.
-For this reason, organizations should adopt continuous, scenario-based anti-phishing drills that help employees recognise suspicious requests and malicious links, rather than relying solely on one-off training sessions.
+Human error remains a major cause of security incidents, as attackers exploit trust by impersonating executives.
+To counter this, organizations should conduct continuous, scenario-based anti-phishing drills instead of relying on one-time training.

-CACTER's anti-phishing simulation service offers a range of customizable scenarios that replicate real-world attack situations, enabling companies to strengthen their risk awareness through practical exercises.
-Experience shows that regular simulations can significantly reduce the likelihood of employee mistakes and help prevent security incidents at their source.
+CACTER's anti-phishing simulation service provides customizable, real-world scenarios that help employees identify suspicious requests.
+Regular simulations significantly reduce mistakes and help prevent security incidents at their source.

 Strengthening Governance and Security Awareness

-Beyond technical safeguards, strong organizational governance is equally important.
-Companies should strengthen permission management and access control, enforce the principle of least privilege and adopt multi-factor authentication (MFA) to reduce the risk of account misuse.

-At the same time, practical security training and clearly defined compliance responsibilities can help embed security awareness into everyday operations, enabling organizations to shift from a reactive approach to risk management toward a more proactive model of prevention.
+Beyond technical safeguards, strong governance is essential.
+Companies should enforce the principle of least privilege, strengthen access control, and adopt multi-factor authentication to mitigate account misuse.
+Regular training and clear compliance responsibilities help embed security awareness into daily operations, enabling a shift from reactive risk management to proactive prevention.

-As internal risks and external cyber threats increasingly converge, enterprise email systems have become a critical point in the security landscape.
-Relying on a single layer of protection is no longer sufficient to address increasingly complex threats.
-Organizations need a multi-layered, intelligent and continuously evolving security framework to effectively mitigate compounded risks.
+As internal and external threats converge, a single layer of protection is no longer sufficient.
+By combining AI-driven gateways, employee preparedness and stronger governance, enterprises can better protect their operations.

 SOURCE Coremail